neondatabase/examples/with-wasp/README.md

 Run the command below to install project dependencies:

 ```
-npm install
+wasp db migrate-dev
 ```

-Run the Next.js application using the following command:
+Run the Wasp application using the following command:

 ```
-npm run dev
+wasp start
 ```